 2cm

 2cm

-{\bf Abstract:} Within the framework of Becchi-Rouet-Stora-Tyutin (BRST) formalism, we discuss the {\it full} set of proper BRST and anti-BRST transformations for a diffeomorphism invariant theory which is described by the Lagrangian density of a standard bosonic string (proposed by Kato and Ogawa).
-The above (anti-)BRST symmetry transformations are off-shell nilpotent and absolutely anticommuting.
-The latter property is valid on a constrained hypersurface in the two dimensional spacetime manifold (traced out by the propagation of the bosonic string) where the Curci-Ferrari (CF) type restriction is satisfied.
-This CF-type restriction is found to be an (anti-)BRST invariant quantity.
-We derive the precise form of the BRST and anti-BRST invariant Lagrangian densities as well as the exact expressions for the conserved (anti-)BRST and ghost charges of our present theory.
-The derivation of the {\it proper} anti-BRST symmetry transformations and the emergence of the CF-type restriction are completely {\it novel} results for our present bosonic string which has already been discussed {\it earlier} in literature where {\it only} the BRST symmetry transformations have been pointed out.
+{\bf Abstract:} Within the framework of Becchi-Rouet-Stora-Tyutin (BRST) formalism, we discuss the {\it full} set of proper BRST and anti-BRST transformations for a 2D diffeomorphism invariant theory which is described by the Lagrangian density of a standard bosonic string.
+The above (anti-)BRST transformations are off-shell nilpotent and absolutely anticommuting.
+The latter property is valid on a submanifold of the space of the quantum fields where the 2D version of the {\it universal} (anti-)BRST invariant Curci-Ferrari (CF) type of restrictions are satisfied.
+We derive the precise forms of the BRST and anti-BRST invariant Lagrangian densities as well as the exact expressions for the conserved (anti-)BRST and ghost charges.
+The lucid derivation of the {\it proper} anti-BRST symmetry transformations and the emergence of the CF-type restrictions are completely {\it novel} results for our present bosonic string which has already been discussed {\it earlier} in literature where {\it only} the BRST symmetry transformations have been pointed out.
 We briefly mention the derivation of the CF-type restrictions from the {\it modified} version of Bonora-Tonin superfield approach, too.\\

 2cm